+From the architect.
 Just in front of the entrance is a large main hall featuring a 6 meter-high ceiling, with bookshelves built into one of the walls.
 This large central space serves as a shared common space.
 It contains a stairwell leading to and connected with the other rooms.

 There is a loft space that can serve as a future children’s room just above the entrance.
 It is currently being used by the husband as a reading area to indulge his love of books.
 An underground mezzanine space leading down from the main hall serves as a bedroom with ample natural light and ventilation.

 Just above this kitchen-dining area, with its low ceiling due to legal height restrictions, is a wash basin and bathroom with skylight overhead.
 From the balcony, the view of the starry night sky provides the couple with welcomed relief from a day of hard work.